Extra support for kindergartens to help children to get the most out of their early learning.

 Extra support for kindergartens

-New dedicated Early Childhood Improvement Branches have been established in the eight Areas that will receive School Readiness Funding in 2020.
+In 2020, new dedicated Early Childhood Improvement Branches have been established in the remaining nine Areas that will receive School Readiness Funding in 2021.

-These staff will work with kindergarten services to plan for how best to use School Readiness Funding, and to support them throughout the roll-out phase.
+These staff, together with those in the existing eight Areas, will work with kindergarten services to plan how best to use School Readiness Funding, and to support them throughout the state-wide roll-out.

 For more information, contact your local Early Childhood Improvement Branch of your regional office:

 North Eastern Victoria Region